Virtualization-projects/rancher-labs-wiki/Configuration-Framework-in-Cattle.md

 5) Write the logic for config item update.
 Good example of that logic can be found in AgentScriptsApply.java

-## How to test new config item added for the network-agent
+## How to test your changes

+The example below is for config item added for the network-agent.
+Testing for the host's config item should be similar.

 There are 2 parts that can be tested separately: